okotaku/diffengine/docs/source/get_started.md

 mim train diffengine stable_diffusion_v15_dreambooth_lora_dog.py
 ```

-3. **Monitor Progress and get resutls**: The training process will begin, and you will see output similar to the provided example.
+3. **Monitor Progress and get results**: The training process will begin, and you will see output similar to the provided example.
 You can monitor the progress of your training as it proceeds.
 The outputs of training is in `work_dirs/${CONFIG_NAME}`, `work_dirs/stable_diffusion_v15_dreambooth_lora_dog` in this case.

 ```
 work_dirs/stable_diffusion_v15_dreambooth_lora_dog